terabayashik/vqc/README.md

 Run script below.
 These scripts let you put ffmpeg binary to `src-tauri/bin`.
 > [!WARNING]
-> Windows and Linux on Arm is not supported.
+> Windows and Linux on Arm are not supported.

 ### macOS / Linux
 ```sh